eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis update

 If you want to modify the interior of the TARDIS you will need to use this command.
-The TARDIS plugin needs to know the location of the IRON DOOR, STONE BUTTON, handbrake LEVER, the Artron Energy BUTTON, the Chameleon Circuit SIGN, and the 4 REPEATERS.
+The TARDIS plugin needs to know the location of the IRON DOOR, STONE BUTTON, handbrake LEVER, the Artron Energy BUTTON, the Chameleon Circuit SIGN, the 4 REPEATERS and various other controls.
 First move the blocks to their new position then, type one of:

     /tardis update advanced
-    /tardis update advanced
     /tardis update ars
     /tardis update artron
     /tardis update back
     /tardis update backdoor
     /tardis update beacon
+    /tardis update bell
     /tardis update button
     /tardis update chameleon
     /tardis update condenser